hojune02/research-agent/README.md

 The project is designed to demonstrate:

-- Local LLM serving with vLLM / llama.cpp
+- Local LLM serving with llama.cpp
 - OpenAI-compatible LLM backend abstraction
 - Document-based RAG and vector search
 - LangGraph agent workflows